scott-hf/SingletonUtil/README.md

-# Singleton Util Plugin - Unreal Engine
+# SD Singleton Util UE Plugin -  Destroyer of hard references and "get actor of class"

 A blueprint-exposed, C++ only, singleton utility plugin for Unreal Engine, designed to cache and retrieve singleton instances of actors, interfaces, and global objects.